Dreaming of Water: What Does It Really Mean?

-What Does Dreaming of Water Mean?
+What Do Dreams About Water Mean?

-This symbol can have both negative and positive meanings.
+This dream symbol can have both negative and positive meanings.
 On one hand, the ocean may represent something larger than ourselves that we respect, are in awe of, or appreciate, something we go with the flow with as we sail through our life's journey.
 On the other hand, oceans can be overwhelming and rough.
 We are no match for the ocean and are unable to control it.

 Are you going with the flow or drifting aimlessly?